farriagada/andrez/README.md

 # Andrez, a simple and lightweight chess discord bot!

-Hi, I'm **Andrez**, a simple chess bot that will post a daily chess opening CHESS for you to study.
+Hi, I'm **Andrez**, a simple chess bot that will post a daily chess opening for you to study.
 I'm still in beta testing so you're gonna have to install me manually in order for me to work.

 ## How to install me